 How much does a cleaning company virtual assistant cost?

 A South African cleaning-business VA through VirtuHire runs $1,200 to $2,200 per month full-time, all-in.
 Entry-level intake and booking roles at the lower end, experienced scheduler-coordinators and account managers at the higher end.
-Compare to a US in-house office coordinator or CSR at $36K to $52K per year ($3,000 to $4,300 per month fully loaded with payroll tax, benefits, and space).
-Net savings: 50 to 70 percent on the same job description, with no recruitment fee.
+Compare to a US in-house office coordinator or CSR, which costs several times that once you load payroll tax, benefits, and space.
+Net savings: up to 85 percent below US salary rates, with no recruitment fee.

 Does a cleaning VA know Jobber, Housecall Pro, and ZenMaid?